Jocker1980/DL_EPFL_2019_DeepLearning/README.md

 # DL_EPFL_2019_DeepLearning
-Building and testing different Deep Learning techniques to classify images as part of the EPFL Machine Learning course
+Building and testing different Deep Learning models to classify images as part of the EPFL Machine Learning course